boot2podman/boot2podman/README.md

 Start the server and agent with: `sudo /usr/local/etc/init.d/k3s start`

+Podman can export Kubernetes config with: `sudo podman generate kube`

+It can also import Kubernetes YAML config with: `sudo podman play kube`

 ## Containers

 It is also possible to run the build commands (detailed above) using [containers](containers/containers.md).